popphp/pop-nav/README.md

 ];
 ```

-You can then create and render your nav object:
+Using the same navigation tree from above, you can then create and render your nav object
+with the config:

 ```php
 use Pop\Nav\Nav;